Don’t Just Study Abroad: Live Abroad in Spain with These Culture and Language Tips

 My favorite go-to for such classes is italki.
 It has lots of teachers from all parts of Spain and you’re even likely to find a student from your future university who offers informal tutoring online, and can give you a heads up on what to expect there.

 Very likely, it’s a refreshing change from your college Spanish classes.
-The videos are conveniently organized by genre and learning level, and there are tons from Spain, like this very silly tapas restaurant commercial.
+The videos are conveniently organized by genre and learning level, and there are tons from Spain.
 You can check out the full video library for free with a FluentU trial.

 Once You Arrive: How to Socialize with Locals for an Authentic Experience